stenowtf/simple-memoir-layout/README.md

 simple-memoir-layout
 ====================

-A simple LaTeX layout for the Memoir class I used for a book.
+A simple LaTeX layout for the Memoir class.

 Feel free tu use it.